boRp/diabetes-diary/README.md

 ### Demo

-Find a running demo here: diadia.meteor.com
+Find a running demo here: [diadia.meteor.com](https://diadia.meteor.com)

 The demo is running in the browser and is also a "native" mobile app.
-For example, the android version can be downloaded here: <INSERT-URL>
+For example, the android version can be downloaded [here](https://github.com/boRp/diabetes-diary/blob/master/.tmp/app/unaligned.apk).

-:info: You need to allow the installation of "untrusted apps on your android device <INSERT_MORE_INFO>
+You need to allow the installation of "untrusted apps" on your android device.